 </controlVariable>

 The following example shows how the previously mentioned query must be submitted for execution.
 Note the change in how <measurePeriod> is recorded, using the actual dates appropriate for the query.
+This is what would actually be sent to perform the query.

 <controlVariable>